fastai/fastpages/_posts/2020-09-12-codespaces.md

 1. The nbdev [docs](https://nbdev.fast.ai/).
 2. The nbdev [GitHub repo](https://github.com/fastai/nbdev).
 3. [fastpages](https://github.com/fastai/fastpages): The project used to write this blog.
-4. The GitHub repo [fastai/fastcore](https://github.com/fastai/fastcore), which is what we used in this post as an example.
+4. The GitHub repo [fastai/fastcore](https://github.com/fastai/fastcore), which is what we used in this blog post as an example.

 ## Footnotes